Truck mix Truck Tralier Truck Truck Truck JCB

 Summary

 There are many types of lintel ever used in building construction.
-However, the most common type is R.C.C. lintel due to its ease of construction and its superior property over other types of the lintel.
+However, the most common type is the R.C.C. lintel due to its ease of construction and its superior properties over other types of lintel.

-A lintel is a beam placed across the openings such as doors, windows, ventilation, etc. in buildings to support the load from the portion of the wall above.
-The width of the lintel beam is equal to the width of the wall, and the ends it is embedded into the wall for support.
-Lintels are classified based on their material of construction.
+Ans: A lintel is a beam placed across the openings such as doors, windows, ventilation, etc. in buildings to support the load from the portion of the wall above.
+The width of the lintel beam is equal to the width of the wall, and its ends are embedded into the wall for support.

 1. Timber lintels